kernelmachine/kernelmachine.github.io.archive/_posts/2016-04-25-Matrix-Multiplication-In-Rust-Pt-1.md

 It's an early time for Rust, but we're already seeing strides (pun intended) in the numeric computing space.[^1][^2] I was recently inspired to investigate how to make fast matrix computations in Rust, using ndarray-rblas compiled with OpenBLAS[^3] as the target benchmark.
 This blog series is a documentation of those explorations.

-In this post, I'll detail the process of making fast matrix computations through code changes.
+In this post, I'll detail, on a high-level, the process of making fast matrix computations.

 The analyses in this post will involve the use of rust-ndarray[^1] for matrix computations.
 All the crate-specific methods I use are documented [here](http://bluss.github.io/rust-ndarray/master/ndarray/index.html).
 I'm on a basic Linux laptop: 4-core, i5 CPU with 8 GB RAM.